brylee10/locate-error/README.md

 - The `location` macro which returns a `Location` corresponding to the call site

 Enum variants or structs that use the `#[locate_from]` attribute must also include a field of type `Location` which will be automatically populated with the location where the `From` trait is called.
 Since an additional field is added, `thiserror` attributes such as `#[error(transparent)]` do not work, so a display message must be provided.

+# License
+Licensed under Apache License 2.0 or MIT at your selection